Geutzzu/FurnitureStoresExtraction/README.md

 ### 4.3.3.
 Observations and Takeaways:
-- My token sequences do not really contain sentences since I joined the html tags via a space.
-This means that the NSP task was probably irrelevant for my task if not even damaging to the model performance (since all the dots in the sequences were coming from html tags and not from delimitation of the tags).
+- My token sequences do not really contain sentences since I joined the HTML tags via a space.
+This means that the NSP task was probably irrelevant for my task if not even damaging to the model performance (since all the dots in the sequences were coming from HTML tags and not from delimitation of the tags).
-- Also relevant is the complexity of my task.
-I consider the task of correctly labeling product names from websites to be a complex one.
+- Also, relevant is the complexity of my task.
+I consider the task of correctly labeling product names from websites to be complex.
 Thus, I think it requires a model that is as capable as possible.
-- My best BERT model on the same parameters and dataset got a 0.81 F1 score while RoBERTa got a 0.89 F1 score which is a significant improvement.
+- My best BERT model on the same parameters and dataset got a 0.81 F1 score while RoBERTa got a 0.89 F1 score, which is a significant improvement.
 - Another important aspect is matching the format of the pre-training data.
 If the training data contained english sentences and punctuation, your fine-tuning data should contain the same.
 Reading the paper to see what was used for training can give you a good idea of how you